quipucords/quipucords/docs/source/install_scripted.rst

 Installing without Internet Connectivity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you choose the offline option to run the installer, you will need to obtain the following packages on a machine with internet connectivity.
-Most of the packages can be obtained through the `Github Release Page <https://github.com/quipucords/quipucords/releases/tag/0.0.46>`_.

 **Server Package:**

 - Server Container Image (`Download <https://github.com/quipucords/quipucords/releases/download/0.0.46/quipucords.0.0.46.tar.gz>`_)

 **Build the Postgres Image:**

+The Quipucords server requires a Postgres Docker image.
+You must build the image on a machine with internet connectivity.
+Follow the steps documented below to create a Postgres Docker image.

 - Install Docker (`Documentation <https://docs.docker.com/install/>`_)
 - Create the postgres image tar with the following commands::